-If you want to revisit this important chapter in women’s history, Seneca Falls is the place to be.
-While some of these sites might currently be closed due to the COVID-19 pandemic, they’re great places to visit on future trips.
-Here are some of the top sites to visit in and around Seneca Falls.
+If you want to revisit this important chapter in women’s history, Seneca Falls is the place to go.
+Here are some of the top sites to visit in and around the area.

 Women’s Rights National Historical Park

 The Women’s Rights National Historical Park is home to Wesleyan Chapel – where the convention was held, the Waterwall at Declaration Park, the Elizabeth Cady Stanton House and a visitor center.

 More than 300 early feminists, including Stanton, Lucretia Mott and Frederick Douglass, attended the Seneca Falls Convention, considered to be the beginning of the American women’s rights movement.
 The chapel was a meeting place for abolitionists and political activists, so for the feminists who lived in Seneca Falls it was the logical place to stage their convention.

 The Waterwall at Declaration Park is a 100-foot-long water feature inscribed with the words of the Declaration of Sentiments, the founding document of the women’s rights movement which was drafted at the convention.
 The water feature and surrounding park is intended to invite the viewer to reflect on these important words and how far we have come since then.